mikehaertl/localeurls/README.md

 # Changelog

+### 1.1.5

+*   Fix #4: Query parameters lost when switching to default language

 ### 1.1.4

-*   Fix #10: Could not create URL to switch to default language
+*   Fix #3: Could not create URL to switch to default language

 ### 1.1.3